-Where e-mails, text messages or instant messages are sent to children or young people, parents/carers should be copied in, and messages should be kept informative and brief.
-Where Facebook is used to communicate with children or young people, parents will be invited also to access that page.
-Please note that the minimum age for Facebook and Twitter is 13.
+Where e-mails, text messages or instant messages are sent to children or young people, parents/ carers should be copied in, and messages should be kept informative and brief.
+Where Facebook / TikTok / Instagram (cited as examples but not exclusively) are used to communicate with children or young people, parents will be invited also to access that page.
+Please note that the minimum age for Facebook, Instagram, Snapchat, TikTok and Twitter is 13.